-Just when we thought the worst of winter was over, a cold blast of arctic air last month left us scrambling for our toques and looking at a spike in our home heating bills.
-For those in B.C. with a drafty or poorly-insulated home, it was a not-so-gentle reminder that not plugging leaks in a home is like leaving the door ajar on a cold winter day.
+For those in B.C. with a drafty or poorly insulated home, not plugging leaks in a home is like leaving the door ajar on a cold winter day.

-Fortunately, the Home Renovation Rebates and EfficiencyBC Program, a partnership between BC Hydro, FortisBC and the Province of B.C., is making it easier for homeowners to upgrade their insulation cost-effectively.
-And that’s vital, as a well-insulated home is energy wise year-round: warmer in the winter and cooler in the summer.
+Fortunately, our Home Renovation Rebate program in partnership with CleanBC, makes it easier for you to upgrade insulation cost-effectively.
+That's vital, as a well-insulated home is energy wise year-round: warmer in the winter and cooler in the summer.

 The most popular rebate in the program is for attic insulation upgrades, but many homeowners add at least one other upgrade to earn a bonus rebate.
-Upgrade the insulation of the floor over your crawlspace, for example, and you’re looking at a $300 bonus rebate in addition to the up-to-$900 for the attic insulation and up to $1,200 for a crawlspace or basement upgrade.
+Upgrade the insulation of the floor over your crawlspace, for example, and you're looking at a $300 bonus rebate in addition to the up-to-$900 for the attic insulation and up-to-$1,200 for a crawlspace, basement or exterior wall upgrade.

-BC Hydro and Fortis partnered to create the Program Registered Contractor Program (PRC), where Insulation contractor firms received additional training for a deeper knowledge of best practices for air sealing and insulation in retrofit projects.
+When choosing a contractor, look to the Program Registered Contractors (PRC), which are insulation contractor firms that have received additional training for a deeper knowledge of best practices for air sealing and insulation in retrofit projects.
 A PRC firm will also provide customers with a quality checklist of the work performed, including any air sealing work done along with the insulation.

-The PRC program for insulation firms is being expanded to recruit more firms across the province.
-You can see the list of Program Registered Contractors on the EfficiencyBC site, and if you don’t see a contractor in your area, check back later as the list is continuously being updated as firms meet qualifications.
+You can see our list of Program Registered Contractors, and if you don't see a contractor in your area, check back later as the list is continuously being updated as firms meet qualifications.

 R-value: The ability of insulation to slow the transfer of heat is measured in R-values.
 The higher the R-value, the better the insulation material's ability to resist the flow of heat through it.
-Home Renovation Rebates and EfficiencyBC rebates are calculated by the amount of R-value you’re adding to a space.
+Rebate amounts are calculated by the amount of R-value you’re adding to a space.

 Vents: Openings in various areas of the home to allow for the passage of air and decrease the incidence of moisture buildup year-round.
 There should be at least two vents per crawlspace, openings in the soffit under the eaves to allow air through the attic and out roof vents, and ridge or gable vents that help ensure the flow of air through the attic.